-On the other hand, two of the three presidents in office during the top-performing markets were also Republicans.
-Trump currently holds the third spot, with an average 1.15 percent gain per month, so far.
-Calvin Coolidge tops the list, posting a 1.74 percent average monthly gain.
-Democrat Bill Clinton is second with an average 1.22 percent return each month of his eight-year presidency.
-Barack Obama saw a monthly rise of 1.03 percent.
+On the other hand, two of the three presidents in office during the top-performing markets were Democrats.
+Republican Calvin Coolidge tops the list, posting a 1.7% average monthly gain, followed by Democrats Bill Clinton and Barack Obama, with average monthly gains of 1.2% and 1%, respectively.

-Well, the president sets the tone of the country in many ways.
-Sentiment can push stocks up and down as much as earnings and other fundamentals — for better or worse.
+The president sets the tone of the country in many ways.
+Sentiment can push stocks up and down as much as corporate earnings and other fundamentals — for better or worse.

 Still, no sitting president has changed the long-term trajectory of stocks, which, so far, has been up.
-Back to the numbers: Only four of the last 20 presidents have presided over periods of loss for the stock market.
-While Democrat Woodrow Wilson was in office, the market dropped 19.77 percent; the worst cumulative loss, a 75.42 percent decline, occurred during Republican Herbert Hoover’s term.
+Back to the numbers: Of those four presidents that presided over periods of loss for the stock market, the S&P 500's declines ranged from down 0.7% for Carter to more than 82% down for Hoover, the Macrotrends figures show.

-As an investor, you’d be wise to remember the market’s long, positive history and continue to look forward to your own long-term goals.
-As long as you stick with your carefully planned strategy and maintain a well-diversified portfolio, you are highly likely to achieve your goals — no matter who is president.
+Finally, as an investor, you’d be wise to remember the market’s long, positive history of gains and continue to look forward to your own long-term goals.
+As long as you stick with your carefully planned strategy, you are highly likely to achieve your goals — no matter who is president.